 How to reclaim wood to create new furniture

-Reutilizing material to make new creations is not only a trend but important for our Planet.
+Reutilizing material to make new creations is not only a trend but necessary for our Planet.
 Today we share with you two ways in which you can prepare old wood to be upcycled and how to choose the best pallets.

 Cleaning Old Wood